 Stage in the LDP preparation process Purpose When?
 Who?
 How?
 Outcomes and reporting mechanism Resources Submission of LDP and associated documents to Welsh Government for examination by a Planning Inspector.
-Can overlap with stage 8 To ensure that all procedural requirements have been met and necessary documents produced and that the Plan has met the tests of soundness, before submission July 2019 Government Planning Inspectorate All other interested persons Website (Reg 22(5)a&d)) Direct Mailing (Reg 22(5)e) Deposit locations (Reg 22(5)c) Press releases Press Notice (Reg 22(5)b) Service Level Agreement with Planning Inspectorate Admin Support Printing / postage Press / Public Notices Appointment of Programme Officer
+Can overlap with stage 8 To ensure that all procedural requirements have been met and necessary documents produced and that the Plan has met the tests of soundness, before submission Oct 2020 Government Planning Inspectorate All other interested persons Website (Reg 22(5)a&d)) Direct Mailing (Reg 22(5)e) Deposit locations (Reg 22(5)c) subject to Covid 19 restrictions Press releases Service Level Agreement with Planning Inspectorate Admin Support Printing / postage Press / Public Notices Appointment of Programme Officer